Sheikh Mohammed and Sheikh Hamdan at Dubai Crown Prince Endurance Cup Festival. WAM

 From three runners to be saddled by Ernst Oertel for Khalid Khalifa Al Nabooda, Tadhg O’Shea has opted for AF Hakeem, second on both his two most recent appearances, both over this course and distance.
 The 8-year-old, homebred by Al Nabooda, does have four victories to his name, thrice at Abu Dhabi and once over this 1600m.

 O’Shea said: “This horse has been running well this year and the conditions suit.
 It is never easy to choose in these situations but, hopefully, I have picked the right one but, if not, hopefully Al Nabooda and Ernst at least win the race!”

-The crown prince posted the note on his twitter with the caption, “In the UAE, we are one family and no one is a foreigner.”
+The Crown Prince posted the note on his Twitter account with the caption, “In the UAE, we are one family and no one is a foreigner.”

 Sheikh Mohammed said on Saturday that the Museum of the Future is a global monument of urban excellence and a quintessential Emirati contribution to delivering a brighter future.

 "Dubai today launched the Al Quoz Creative District... a new destination to be added to its smart, artistic and cultural sites," tweets Sheikh Mohammed.